pydicom/pynetdicom/docs/examples/qr_move.rst

         for (status, identifier) in responses:
             if status:
                 print('C-MOVE query status: 0x{0:04x}'.format(status.Status))

-                # If the status is 'Pending' then `identifier` is the C-MOVE response
-                if status.Status in (0xFF00, 0xFF01):
-                    print(identifier)
             else:
                 print('Connection timed out, was aborted or received invalid response')